nfour/xcomponent/README.md

     increment = () => this.count.set(this.count.value + 1)
   })

-  X.useProps(props, state.props) // Syncs prop changes with state.props efficiently
+  X.useProps(props, state.props) // Syncs prop changes with state.props
   X.useOnMounted(() => { console.log('mounted, do some setup') })
   X.useOnUnmounted(() => { console.log('unmounted, do some cleanup') })